 Homeowners insurance binder

-For a home, the binder includes the address and the value of the property.
-This can also include the value of the contents if you're insuring a condo or apartment.
-You will also see the mortgage if appropriate.
+Your home insurance binder should include the address and the value of the property.
+It may also include the value of the contents if you're insuring a condo or apartment.

 Car insurance binder